Table of Contents

 3. Rodellar, Aragon

-When you arrive at Rodellar, a picturesque village in the middle of nowhere, you would hardly suspect that you are about to enter a climber’s dream.
-At first glance, it seems like many other Spanish villages: sleepy and peaceful with cute stone houses lining the streets, a few bars with typical red ‘Estrella’ chairs, and stray cats spying on you from a safe distance.
+When you arrive at Rodellar, a picturesque village in the middle of nowhere, you would hardly suspect that you are about to enter a climber’s dream—and some of the best rock climbing in Spain.
+At first glance, it seems like many other hamlets: sleepy and peaceful with cute stone houses lining the streets, a few bars with typical red ‘Estrella’ chairs, and stray cats spying on you from a safe distance.

 What is not obvious at first is the deep canyon hiding behind the town, courtesy of the Mascun river.
 “This is not fair”, I thought when I first went in 2010.
 We are so proud of our best crag back in Croatia, yet there are thirty of equal quality down here (and twenty more still to be bolted).
 Little did I know that ten years later I would get to call Rodellar my home crag.